RunpeiDong/DreamLLM/README.md

 If you have any questions related to the code or the paper, feel free to email Runpei Dong (`runpei.dong@gmail.com`).

 ## License
 Our model and weights are licensed for both researchers and commercial entities, upholding the principles of openness.
-The license is drafted by mofifiction of the license of [LLaMA](https://github.com/facebookresearch/llama).
+The license is drafted by modification of the license of [LLaMA](https://github.com/facebookresearch/llama).

 See the [LICENSE](./LICENSE), as well as our accompanying [Acceptable Use Policy](./USE_POLICY.md).